 2. A lagging jacket on your hot water cylinder will keep water hotter for longer and pay for itself in 2-3 months

 4. Insulate your attic well and save up to 20% on your home heating bill.
 If your attic insulation is currently less than 200 mm, then you should add further layers.
-There are a variety of suitable materials including mineral wool, rock wool, sheeps wool, polystyrene, cellulose fibre and multi-layered foil.
+There are a variety of suitable materials including mineral wool, rock wool, sheep’s wool, polystyrene, cellulose fiber and multi-layered foil.